Brunson scores 41, Mavs make 22 3s in Game 2 win vs Jazz

+“I started this morning, I was talking to (Dorian Finney-Smith) and I told him, ‘Doe, I’m going to let 10 3s fly tonight.’
+And he said, ‘That’s my dog.’
+And that kind of set the tone for the day,” Kleber said.
+“The mindset is we know they’re going to leave certain guys open to shoot.
+We’ve just got to let it fly.”

+Game 3 is Thursday night in Utah, where Dallas has lost its last 11 games.

-“We did what we had to do, which was won tonight.
+“We did what we had to do, which was win tonight.
 But we were only focused on tonight,” Mavericks coach Jason Kidd said.
 “We understand what’s in front of us, what’s coming.
-It’s going to be a hostile environment.
-They play extremely well at home.”
+It’s going to be a hostile environment.”

 Brunson, the starting point guard with Doncic out, became the fifth Dallas player to score 40 points in a playoff game.
-Doncic was one of the previous four to do that.
+He is the first Mavericks player to do that without committing a turnover.
+The other 40-point scorers were Doncic, Dirk Nowitzki, Rolando Blackman and Nick Van Exel.

 Donovan Mitchell had 34 points for Utah, while Bojan Bogdanovic had 25 and Jordan Clarkson 21.
 Rudy Gobert had eight points and 17 rebounds.